 Dean's List honors are earned by undergraduate students who carry 12 or more credit hours and achieve a 3.5 grade point average or higher on the 4.0 scale.

-Over 400 students were named to Fort Lewis College's Dean's List for the Spring 2017 semester.
+Nearly 500 students were named to Fort Lewis College's Dean's List for the Fall 2017 semester.
 These students took at least 15 credits of gradable hours and achieved a 3.60 or higher grade point average.

 Almost 40 Knox College students were elected recently to Phi Beta Kappa, the nation's most prestigious academic honor society.
 Knox's chapter is the fourth oldest in Illinois and the first at an exclusively undergraduate, four-year liberal arts college in the state.